Because a BC is not a PFD

 The founders of SCUBAswim℠ are experienced swimmers, snorkelers and SCUBA divers themselves who found that there is a need to raise swim and water safety awareness in the global recreational SCUBA diving community.

 SCUBAswim℠ is taught by independent instructors to people who want to enroll in, or are already enrolled in, a scuba diving certification course.
-SCUBAswim℠ also offers swim training to certified divers who want to improve and maintain swim skills & maintain fitness through swimming.
+SCUBAswim℠ also offers swim training to certified divers who want to improve and maintain swim skills and fitness through swimming.

 Click underlined links for information sources.